gobwas/gulp-sprite-generator/README.md

 });
 ```

 Of course you may need to have more flexible configuration for spriting.
-And this plugin could give you something more!
+And this plugin can give you something more!

 ## Options